fanfanman/CMS-GravitonSearch/README.md

 ### Update Oct 21st
 - Computed Collins-Angle for DY and DY+ADD.
 But Collins-Angle for ADD is nan because there's phi = 0 for each bosonP4
 - Plotted limit Vs. Mmin.
 The effect of choices of Mmin is negligible
-- Plotted Significance Vs. Mmin.
+- Plotted Significance Vs. Mmin for ADD.
 The significance of signals with Lambda = 7~10 are almost the same.

 ### Update Oct 24th
 - Adapted most of the codes to include both CI and ADD files
 - Currently inclusive programs are computeLimit.py, computeSignificance.py, plotMassSingle.py, plotLimit.py, plotSignificance.py, will need to adapt the others

+### Update Oct 28th
+- Computed limit for CI model.
+Matches with Jan's result.
+- Adapted all codes to be able to study on both models.
+- Plotted Significance Vs. Mmin for CI, will need further interpretation about the stats.